nhsconnect/Events-Management/pages/overview/overview_release_notes.md

 ## Beta 1.2.0 ##

+**Create Subscription** - Added:
-**Create Subscription** - Added subscriptionRuleType and subscriptionRuleCode to the criteria for generic subscriptions.
+- subscriptionRuleType to the criteria for generic subscriptions
+- references to Search Parameters applicable to the criteria.

 **Manage Subscription** - Added pre-requisites.

 **Search for Subscription** - Added a page to describe how to search for subscriptions by ODS code of a subscribing organisation.

+**Receiver Requirements** - Added guidance on FHIR representation of an event message bundle using the ITK3 Messaging Distribution wrapper.

 ## Beta 1.1.0 ##